 • Social Accountability 8000 standard for producers and suppliers in various sectors who require SA8000 certification at the factory level;

 • Business Social Compliance Initiative for retail, industry and importers.

 Many NGOs and commercial enterprises have developed audit tools to assess the implementation process.
 These tools are often available free of charge.

-One single producer can damage your reputation.
+A single producer can damage your reputation.
 To prevent this from happening to you, it is essential that you collaborate with competitors and businesses in the supply chain.
-This will prevent businesses competing only on price from driving good businesses out of the market.
-Sector organisations can steer such beneficial collaborations in the right direction.
+This will prevent businesses competing on prices from driving good businesses out of the market.
+Sector organisations can guide such beneficial collaborations in the right direction.

 Include requirements in contracts

 You have the right to ask your partners or suppliers to comply with social, tax and environmental legislation.
 You can also include additional CSR requirements (such as working conditions or environmental aspects) in contracts with your partners.
 You could emphasise the financial advantages of CSR, such as consistent quality and lower staff turnover.

 Use careful diplomacy to find out how much work is outsourced to home workers.
 You can often deduce this fact from your supplier's production capacity.
 Making enquiries with local NGOs may also yield results.

 Give your business partner the time to comply with your code of conduct.
 You may have imposed requirements that need considerable investments.
 Be aware that not every business will be able to achieve this outcome immediately.
 Assess whether your supplier will be able to implement your code of conduct independently.
 If not, you should help your supplier.
 Always ensure that the code of conduct is available in the supplier's language.
 Also, make sure that the supplier distributes your code of conduct to its employees and its suppliers.